Fat Women Don't Get To Be Androgynous

 Like many queer women my age, I got my first real unadulterated dose of what it meant to be androgynous through the character Shane from The L Word.

-I became a tomboy around the same time that I discovered that I was into girls.
-I was around five, and had the good fortune of having parents who let me dress like a boy in a Caribbean country where it was straight up illegal to be gay.
+I became a tomboy around the same time that I discovered I was into girls.
+I was around five, and had the good fortune of having parents who let me dress like a boy in a Caribbean country where it was straight-up illegal to be gay.

 Advertisement